allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 * Adding `#pragma HLS ARRAY_PARTITION variable = xx complete dim = 1`
   * Make each totter unit can have its independent memory port for accessing.

-* Adding more `#pragma HLS DEPENDENCE variable = xx inter false` to hint the compiler.
+* Adding more `#pragma HLS DEPENDENCE variable = xx inter false` to prompt the compiler.

 * Modify the passing parameters of the trotter units
   * Hide the data dependency of the upper/lower trotter units.